Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Symptoms

-The symptoms of ischemia directly depend on the organ in which the progression of the pathological process is observed.
+Symptoms of ischemia directly depend on in which organ the progression of the pathological process is observed.

-With the development of chronic cerebral ischemia, the patient's memory is impaired, there is a feeling of lack of air and coordination of movements is significantly impaired.
-The ability to focus on certain actions also decreases.
+With the development of chronic cerebral ischemia, the patient's memory is impaired, a feeling of lack of air occurs, and coordination of movements is significantly impaired.
+The ability to concentrate on certain actions also decreases.

-Signs of cerebral ischemia occur sharply and are similar in nature to the symptoms of a pre-stroke state.
+Signs of cerebral ischemia occur abruptly and are similar in nature to the symptoms of a pre-stroke condition.
 Transient cerebral ischemia is characterized by the following symptoms:

 • noise in ears;